Frequently Asked Questions

 You can also e-mail the Disability Service at email@example.com with questions or concerns.

 If you are having difficulties in college then accessing support is highly encouraged.
-You are not obliged to disclose your disability, but the option will always be available to you.
-For more information about disclosure, click on this link.
+You are not obliged to disclose your disability, but the option will always be available to you. for more information on disclosure click on this link.

 - your date of birth